Robert Prescott: Early life

+Military career

-Prescott's military career is much more well-documented than his early life.
+Prescott's military career is much more well documented than his early life.
 He enlisted in the British Army in 1745 and became an ensign in the 15th Regiment of Foot.
 On 22 January 1755, he reached the rank of captain in the 15th Foot.
-With the outbreak of the Seven Years' War, Prescott saw action in the 1757 British raid on Rochefort, France, and in 1758, the 15th Foot sailed for North America to participate in the French and Indian War, an ongoing conflict which had become the North American theatre of the Seven Years' War.
+With the outbreak of the Seven Years' War, Prescott saw action in the 1757 raid on Rochefort, and in 1758, the 15th Foot sailed for North America to participate in the French and Indian War, an ongoing conflict which had become the North American theatre of the Seven Years' War.
 Prescott was present at the 1758 Siege of Louisbourg.
-He became an aide-de-camp to General Jeffery Amherst in 1759, participating in the capture of Montreal.
+He became an aide-de-camp to General Jeffery Amherst in 1759, participating in the Montreal campaign.
 Afterward he served under General James Wolfe.
 He also delivered despatches to England announcing the fall of Fort Lévis in 1760, which was near where the town of Prescott, Ontario would later be founded and named in his honour.

 In January 1761, with the Anglo-Cherokee War ongoing, the 95th Regiment of Foot was formed in South Carolina under Ralph Burton.
 Robert Prescott became a major in the regiment on 22 March.
-The regiment took the field by May 1761 near Fort Prince George, which guarded the Cherokee Path and had been successfully raided by Cherokee forces the previous year.
+The regiment took the field by May 1761 near Fort Prince George, which guarded the Cherokee Path and had been successfully raided by the Cherokee in the previous year.
 The regiment was soon sent to the West Indies along with a number of other American regiments to participate in the second invasion of Martinique, which followed an unsuccessful attempt in 1759.
 Prescott became lieutenant-colonel of the 72nd Regiment of Foot in November 1762, but the regiment disbanded the following year.

-Prescott reappears in the military record with the outbreak of the American Revolutionary War in 1775.
+Prescott reappears in the military record with the outbreak of the American War of Independence in 1775.
 With the situation in the American colonies worsening for the British government, a number of units were mustered to be sent there.
-On 8 September 1775, he became lieutenant-colonel of the 28th Regiment of Foot, which had participated in the Montreal Campaign during the French and Indian War.
+On 8 September 1775, he became lieutenant-colonel of the 28th Regiment of Foot, which had participated in the Montreal campaign during the French and Indian War.
 The regiment was sent to North America in May 1776.
 Later that year, in August, Prescott was present at the Battle of Long Island, after which the British captured New York City and Long Island from the Patriot forces.
 He also participated in several engagements in Westchester County, followed by the Battle of Fort Washington in November.
 He became a brevet-colonel on 29 August 1777.
 He was attached to the British expedition against Philadelphia, and two weeks later, on 11 September, he was present at the Battle of Brandywine, which was followed by the city's capture by the British.